 European educational programmes enable cooperation between higher educational institutions in Europe and lifelong learning.
 Before applying to a foreign university, think through the nuances related to financing studies and the curriculum.

-European education programmes – Socrates and Leonardo da Vinci – are intermediated by the Educational Cooperation Centre.
+European education programmes are in Estonia intermediated by the Archimedes Foundation Education Agency.
 The programmes support the development of lifelong learning, promote international cooperation in all fields of education, enabling international education migration for students and teachers.
-The Socrates sub-programme Erasmus has focused on cooperation between higher educational institutions in organizing exchanges of university students and teachers, organizing intensified programmes and participation in pan-European thematic cooperation networks.
+More information about programs (for example Erasmus+, Dora Plus) and about scholarships can you also find on the homepage of Archimedes Foundation.

 What to consider before applying

 Should you search on your own, ask for advice from your home university/vocational school’s external relations department or Erasmus coordinator.

 How are studies organized?